Redirect Results in ASP.NET Core MVC

 }

-The RedirectToRouteResult is also used whenever we need to go from one action method to another action method within the same or different controller in ASP.NET Core MVC Application.
-For example, in the below code, we are redirecting to Home Controller, About action method from the Index action method of the Home Controller.
+The RedirectToRouteResult is also used whenever we need to move from one action method to another within the same or different controller in an ASP.NET Core MVC Application.
+For example, in the below code, we redirect to the Home Controller’s About action method from the Home Controller’s Index action method.

 using Microsoft.AspNetCore.Mvc;